Aanjibimaadizing

 Eligible households must also reside within one of our federally approved service areas:

-• Reservation Service Area: Within one of the Minnesota townships of Aitkin, Benton, Crow Wing, Mille Lacs, Morrison or Pine counties, or
+• Reservation Service Area: Within one of the Minnesota townships of Aitkin, Benton, Chisago, Crow Wing, Kanabec, Mille Lacs, Morrison or Pine counties, or

 • Urban Service Area: Within one of the urban Minnesota counties of Hennepin, Anoka, and Ramsey.